Champagne Tastes®

 Braising the Octopus:

-Cover pot and bring to a boil over medium-high heat.
+Cover pot and bring to a simmer over medium heat.

-Allow the braising liquid to come to room temperature, and place the octopus back into the pot.
-Store the pot in the fridge until you're ready to grill.
+Make Ahead Tip: If desired, you can stop at this point and finish cooking later.
+Make up to one day ahead.
+Allow the braising liquid to come to room temperature, and add the octopus back to the liquid.
+Store in the fridge until proceeding to the next step.

 Notes